Explosion kills 3 UN peacekeepers in Mali — Nigeria Today

 Four U.S. Special Forces troops were killed earlier this month in neighbouring Niger by fighters believed to belong to a local Islamic State affiliate operating out of Mali.
 (Reuters/NAN)

-The post Explosion kills 3 UN peacekeepers in Mali appeared first on Vanguard News.
+The post Explosion kills 3 UN peacekeepers in Mali appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to shareGet thousands of free final year project topics and materials sorted by subject to help with your research